venkataravuri/nexthink-assignment/README.md

 ### 📊 Data Analytics & Insights

-Operational insights from device performance, app performance and product performance is critical to define employee, app and colloboration experience.
+Operational insights from device performance, app performance and product performance is critical to define employee, app and collaboration experience.

 Turn raw data which are collection of facts into actionable insights.
 Analyse raw data for data-driven insights in the form of patterns, trends, groups, segments to answer certain types of questions.